 The goal of this project was to create a seamless onboarding experience for their members and a merchant dashboard for their restaurateurs all while ensuring it was functional in multiple languages around the world.
 To push the project to the next level, I undertook creating a mobile merchant dashboard that I envisioned restaurants would want to use.

 I started by working with my team to create a mind map of the entire user experience from top to bottom.
 This discovery process revealed which friction points would create technical debt and which were worth the cost.
 I was responsible for working with the Head of UX at DreamTrips and iterating the mind map until every feature was in its place.
-Since it was one of my first complex mind map, I used a tool familiar to me to build out the flows, Adobe InDesign.
+Since it was one of my first complex mind maps, I used an unconventional tool to build out the flows, Adobe InDesign.

-The central component of the DreamTrips Local project was developing a robust and efficient onboarding experience for reps to use in bringing merchants to the program.
-The previous solution was done manually with spreadsheets making the process of onboarding each merchant a laborious one-by-one process.
-I was responsible for taking the user flows and creating the interface for each step using Google material design guidelines.watch a video walkthrough
+The central component of the DreamTrips Local project was developing a robust and efficient onboarding experience for reps to use to onboard merchants to the program.
+The previous solution was done manually with spreadsheets, making the process of onboarding each merchant a laborious one-by-one process.
+I was responsible for taking the user flows and creating the interface for each step using Google's material design guidelines.watch a video walkthrough

 *Prototypes were designed for Desktop and Tablet Experiences*

 Because I found this project to be so exciting, I decided to use my own free time to develop a concept outside the project scope and constraints and dive deep into the merchant’s busy life.
-I wanted to create a mobile experience and product that gave the merchant everything needed to build, track, and manage their restaurant offers as well as robust statistics tracking.
+I began with three unique personas to help vet my decisions against.
+I wanted to create a mobile experience and product that gave the merchant everything they needed to build, track, and manage their restaurant offers as well as robust statistics tracking.
 I would begin by diving into the stats and thinking through every possible data set they would want to see.
-Click on the link below to walk through the InVision prototype.mobile prototype
+Click on the link below to walk through the InVision mobile prototype.mobile prototype

 This project took place in 2016 when I was still green around the ears in UX.
 I had the chance to learn from a fantastic collection of talent that honed my skills beyond what I could have fathomed.
 I was trusted with a huge responsibility and rose to the occasion.
 I am incredibly proud of the result, and so was the client.
 We met their 10x user signup goal, and it helped grow their product offering to their user base.